seaniedan/weatherWHAT/README.md

 ### Install

-[Register with Darksky](https://darksky.net/dev/register), enter your email adress and create a password.
-The Darksky API allows 1000 free calls per day and you don't need to give any payment information.
+[Register with Dark Sky](https://darksky.net/dev/register), enter your email adress and create a password.
+The Dark Sky API allows 1000 free calls per day and you don't need to give any payment information.

-Darksky will send you an email with an API code.
+Dark Sky will send you an email with an API code.
 Enter this code in api.txt by replacing the path below and using the API code they sent instead of the dummy code below (keep the quotes):
 ```
 cd /path/to/weatherhWHAT/
 echo '1234567890abcde' > api.txt